 My second time, in the middle of the tourist season, I’ve tried again and I had no problems with wide range of different drivers, all very nice: 50+ years old Abkhaz men, Russian women, families etc

-Collective taxi from Gal to the Georgian border or vice versa, bus or marshrutka to and from the Russian border.
-In general, you can find marshrutka (unreliable and no schedules) almost anywhere on the main roads of the country.
+There are collective taxis from Gal to the Georgian border or vice versa, buses or marshrutkas to and from the Russian border.
+In general, you can find marshrutkas (unreliable and no schedules) almost anywhere on the main roads of the country.
 Hitchhiking works quite well.

 There are a lot of Russian tourists in the summer, and hardly anyone the rest of the year (my first visit in March 2017 and the country was really empty).
-There are a lot of rooms to rent with locals, most of them are listed on Ostrovok, the best alternative to Booking.com in high season but do not appear on the site the rest of the year.
+There are a lot of rooms to rent with locals, and hundreds of hostels for all budget across the coutnry listed on Zenhotels, the best alternative to Booking.com.

-If you come out of season, look directly in the street for signs on the houses saying “сдаются комнаты” or “сдается комната” which basically means room to rent.
-You will of course find real hotels.
+If you come off season, look directly in the street for signs on the houses saying “сдаются комнаты” or “сдается комната” which basically means “room to rent”.
+They might not appear on Zenhotels in the shoulder seasons.
 Prices vary from 6€ to 50€ per night.